Biden to end US support for Saudi-led offensive in Yemen | Law-Order

 President Joe Biden will announce an end Thursday to US support for a grinding five-year Saudi-led military offensive in Yemen that has deepened humanitarian suffering in the Arabian peninsula's poorest country, national security adviser Jake Sullivan said.

 Lenderking has been a deputy assistant secretary of state in the agency's Middle East section.
-A career foreign service member, he has served in Saudi Arabia, Kuwait and other countries inside and out of the Middle East.
+A career foreign service member, he has served in Saudi Arabia, Kuwait and other countries in the Middle East and elsewhere.

 Saudi Arabia began the offensive in 2015 to counter a Yemeni Houthi faction that had seized territory in Yemen and was launching cross-border missiles at Saudi Arabia.